LiveInChat/lool/markdown/en/policy.md

 Europe

 If you are located in the European Union (“EU”), European Economic Area (“EEA”) or United Kingdom (“UK”), you have certain rights and protections under The General Data Protection Regulation (“GDPR”) regarding the processing of your personal data.
 GDPR is an EU law intended to strengthen and unify the data protection and data privacy regulations and rights for the benefit and protection of EU, EEA, and UK data subjects.
 In addition to the notice provided above, the following notice applies to EU, EEA, and UK data subjects.
 In the event there is a conflict between the two as it applies to EU data subjects, this section shall take precedence.
 For purposes of this section, the term “Personal Data” shall have the meaning given by Regulation (EU) 2016/679.
-LOOOL will be the Data Controller responsible for determining the purposes and means of processing your personal information.
+LO_OL will be the Data Controller responsible for determining the purposes and means of processing your personal information.

 If you live in the EU, EEA or UK, you have the right under GDPR to: